DawnTeamMC/Promenade/README.md

 ### Other

 * Moai 🗿 (use tuff in a stonecutter)
-* New igneous rocks: blunite and carbonite
+* New rocks: asphalt and blunite
 * Piles of flowers and leaves
 * Blueberries